The crucial value of Nordic Slow Design for Children’s Media

 Second, embed repetition and guided reflection.
 Learning strengthens when concepts recur across contexts.
 Rather than chasing novelty, design structured repetition that deepens comprehension.

 Third, prioritize emotional safety and respect.
 Norwegian education emphasizes dialogue and mutual respect between adults and children.
 Media can mirror this by inviting participation rather than commanding attention.
-Interactive prompts should encourage thinking, not impulsive tapping.
+Interactive prompts should encourage thinking.
+Avoid instances that call for impulsive tapping.

 As an example, check out the digital book “What is that?” and the animations (and their pace!) embedded in them.